Completing Your FAFSA/FAQs

 How can I be considered an independent student for financial aid purposes?

-To be considered an independent student when completing the FAFSA, you must meet one of the criteria found at the Dependent/Independent Applicant page on UNLV’s web site here https://www.unlv.edu/finaid/checklist/before-applicant.
+To be considered an independent student when completing the FAFSA, you must meet one of the criteria found on the federal financial aid website: https://studentaid.gov/apply-for-aid/fafsa/filling-out/dependency .
 Also, college Financial Aid Offices will have dependency appeal processes for students who have extenuating circumstances regarding their relationship with their parents.

 How do I apply for financial aid?